 You should use the automotive-grade wet sanding paper and some soapy water to clean the tail light surface.

 Dry it with a microfiber cloth to ensure it’s truly clean before you apply the spray.

 When the light is clean, you can then apply the spray.

 Work in a well-ventilated area (outside, preferably) and apply the spray in long sweeps.

-Let them dry for at least an hour before applying the finishing touches: sanding, clear coat, wax, and polish.
+Let the tail lights dry for at least an hour before applying the finishing touches: sanding, clear coat, wax, and polish.

-If you ever want to remove the tint - either if you applied film or spray - the process is uncomplicated.
+If you ever want to remove the tint (whether you applied film or spray), the process is uncomplicated.
+(You can also remove tint from your front windows and front side windows, too.)
 For film, use a heat gun or hair dryer and peel the film as you heat it up.
-Adhesive remover - such as Goo Gone - can help the film come off a bit easier.
+Adhesive remover, such as Goo Gone, can help the film come off a bit easier.

-Step 2: Sand the lights with a cleaner.
-For spray, use automotive-grade sandpaper - again with some Goo Gone or mineral spirits/paint thinner.
+For spray, use automotive-grade sandpaper (again with some Goo Gone or mineral spirits/paint thinner).
 Apply whatever “cleaner” you desire and use the sandpaper to clear away the spray.

-Tinted tail lights can definitely add an extra flair to a car, but it’s not for everyone.
-It’s always smart to have an “exit strategy” when modifying a car - especially if you decide to sell it.
+Tinted tail lights or smoked tail lights can definitely add extra flair to a car, but it’s not for everyone.
+It’s always smart to have an “exit strategy” when modifying a car, especially if you decide to sell it.